jasonvanf/jasonvanf/README.md

 --| --| --| --| --|

 ### Oh Hi there, ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)
-I am Jason, an Algorithm(NLP) Engineer, my research area at graduate level is AI & ML.
+I am Jason, an Algorithm Architect with 6 years of experience, specializing in Generative AI and NLP, my research area at graduate level is AI & ML.

 <br><br>